eifinger/appdaemon-scripts/README.md

   location_user_two_sensor: sensor.location_user_two
   bedroom_state: Schlafzimmer
 ```

 ### buttonClicked

-My multipurpose App to link any switch/light to a Xiaomi Button
+My multipurpose App to link any switch/light to a Xiaomi Button.

+You can map different entities to the click types ``single`` and ``double``.

+For the 1st Generation Button you can hold the button to use it as a light dimmer.

 ```yaml
 xiaomiroundButtonBedroomClicked:
   module: buttonClicked